amoghsawant17/Business_Insights_360/README.md

 For the year 2022,
 - Overall forecast accuracy % increased marginally by +1.2%, net error decreased by -362%, and absolute error decreased by -29.4% compared to last year.
 - In the case of "Forward Stores", forecast accuracy % decreased from 50.7% to 10.7% in a year which resulted in Net Error % of -71.1%.
-Hence, they were not been able to cater to the high demand and went out of sold.
+Hence, they were not been able to cater to the high demand and went out of stock.
 - In the case of "BestBuy", forecast accuracy % increased from 35.3% to 46.6% in a year which resulted in a Net Error % of 16.72.
 Hence, they were in excess of inventory.
 - In the case of "Notebillig", forecast accuracy % increased from 18.8% to 42.7% in a year which resulted in a Net Error % of 1.31%.
 Hence, they were in excess of inventory.
 And, in the case of "Relief" stores, the forecast accuracy % is unchanged at around 52% for a year which results in a Net Error % of -0.14%.
 Hence, they were in an out-of-sell situation.
-- A product segment called "Peripherals" which accounts for net error% (-32%) in a year results in making this segment out of sold.
+- A product segment called "Peripherals" which accounts for net error% (-32%) in a year results in making this segment out of stock.
 And, in a product segment called "Desktop" accounts for net error% (10.24%) in a year resulting in making this segment in excess of inventory.

+## Key Decisions
+#### Sales and Marketing Strategy:
+- Customer Performance: Prioritize customers such as Novus, Billa, Digimarket, Flawless Stores, Notebillig, and Otto, where GM % variance is 10% or higher.
+A higher GM % variance indicates that GM % growth targets are not being met for these customers.
+Devote attention to these accounts to identify and address factors contributing to the variance and implement corrective measures.
+- Product Performance: Focus efforts on the "Notebook" segment, which has the highest net sales and gross margin.
+Evaluate strategies to improve the net profit and net profit margin for this segment.

+#### Regional Focus:
+- Address challenges in the APAC region, where there are significant drops in net sales, gross margin, gross margin %, net profit, and net profit %.
+- Replicate successful strategies from the EU region, which has comparatively better performance across key metrics.

+#### AtliQ Hardware Expansion:
+- Acknowledge the negative growth in net profit and net profit % for AtliQ Hardware during its expansion phase.
+Emphasize gaining market share and evaluate success based on net sales and gross margin growth.

+#### Cost Management:
+- Analyze and optimize operating expenses, which contribute to an overall negative net profit.
+Identify cost-cutting measures without compromising essential functions.

+#### Supply Chain Optimization:
+- Enhance forecast accuracy, particularly for stores like "Forward Stores" with a drastic decrease in accuracy that led to an out-of-stock situation.
+Also, implement measures to avoid excess inventory.
+- Address issues with the "Peripherals" segment, which experienced a net error % of -32%, leading to an out-of-stock situation.
+Evaluate and adjust inventory levels for the "Desktop" segment with a net error % of 10.24% which leads to excess inventory.